Beloth/Ostston-Work/Notes/Next Session.md

 #### Abandon house

 * Rather deralict house.
 Would be a relatively nice place in its hey day.
 A fix-a-upper.
 Ground floor, broken furniture, lots of dust, boarded up windows, etc. Similar on the 1st floor.
 Door to cellar, perception check, less dust.
 Signs of someone erasing tracks. high score looks like its been open recently.

+##### Celler

+* Celler door has an alarm spell on it
+  * Person opening it Perception check DC18
+    * Success - Just as you are reaching for the handle you notice a piece of find silver wire across the gap between the door and the frame.
+      * Arcana check DC14+ (As no casters in the party can learn it)
+        * Success - Alarm spell
+        * Failed - wire is probably worth at least a silver
+    * Fail - As you open the door you stop just as it start to squick you hesitate before slowly opening to to prevent any more noise.

+* There is light coming from 2 lanterns in the cellar
+* Tied to the chair is a human male.
+Head down, bare chested.
+You can see blood, both fresh and dried from wounds all over his chest.
+* Several barrels line the walls.
+* A table on one side, covered with several bloody tools.
+* Human female hiding under the stairs
+  * Perception check dc 20 to spot her just as see makes an attack at the person at the back
+    * Sneak attack bonus 2d6
+    * and bonus to escape

+##### Investigator Trent
+* Badly beaten.
+Thin wounds all over his body.
+Tortured
+* Barely conscious, will need time to recover
+* Find Dalee.. please to must find Dalee... they took her
+* Rasvull is dead.. they killed him

+##### Notes on the table
+* Subject is tough.
+Seems to have had some training in resisting interrogation but people always break.
+You just need to know their breaking point.
+* Unfortunately he doesn't seem to have alot of information that my employee wants.
+He knew somethings on magical defenses but nothing specific to Ostston's defense.
+No knowledge of any heartstone, but believed that Shaniera would know if there was any here.